codeforkjeff/conciliator/README.md

 * Properties are supported as a way to do fielded searches using Solr syntax.
-  For lists of valid field names to use in the "As Property" box, see the section titled "Fielded search for specific elements" on [this page](https://members.orcid.org/api/archive/tutorial-searching-data-using-api), and the list of identifier fields on the
+  For lists of valid field names to use in the "As Property" box, see the section titled "Search for specific elements by field" on [this page](https://members.orcid.org/api/tutorial/search-orcid-registry), and the list of identifier fields on the
   [Supported Work Identifiers](https://members.orcid.org/api/resources/supported-work-identifiers) page.